pasemes/pasemes.github.io/_posts/92017-04-29-what-is-evidence&dash;based-practice.md

 # Evidence-Based Software Engineering

 Ok, so now that you know the origin of EBP and what it is about, it is time to understand how EBP can help our field to get out of the fashion-oriented industry to a real engineering field.
 The EBP is about asking the right question (to search for the evidence available).
-Thus, instead of look for the hype of the moment, we should be seeking the reasons to believe that a software development technology will provide the support we expect from it.
+Thus, instead of look for the hype of the moment, EBP should enable us to seek for the reasons for believing that a software development technology will provide the support we expect from it.
 In

 5 passos da ebp